2022 marks our 85th year as a southwest Indiana farm!

 Our biggest asset

 It goes without saying that the most important assets of the farm are the families involved.
 After that, the main asset of Carnahan & Sons is our land.
 Our longest-held farm was purchased by dad and mom (W. Lowell & Ruth Carnahan) in 1940, it was 100 acres for $70/acre.
 A significant farm location, the Burke farm, was purchased in November 2012, and let’s just say it was more than the 1940 purchase!
-(For more detailed information on this particular purchase at auction, see the post for November 7, 2012) Our latest addition was 37 acres purchased from a neighbor’s estate in summer of 2014.
-We began our operations there after the tenant harvested the corn in October of that year.
+(For more detailed information on this particular purchase at auction, see the post for November 7, 2012) Our latest addition was 37 acres purchased from a neighbor in the fall/winter of 2021.

 Our farmland gives us the opportunity and flexibility to manage our business.
 We have 32 different locations, with one to six fields per location.
 The fields range from 1.2 (Watjen-across the ditch) to 309.99 (Freddie farm) acres in size.
 Each field has from one to nine soil types, and we use GPS technology to apply fertilizers and seeds with rates that are specific to each soil type.